 Why open a darkroom?

-I'm opening the darkroom to satisfy my own creative endeavours and to help others fuel their own creative output through film photography.
+I've opened the darkroom to satisfy my own creative endeavours and to help others fuel their own creative output through film photography.

-Who's doing this?
+Who's did this?

 Lightbox provides a darkroom service and learning environment to those who want to explore film photography beyond the camera.
 A longer term aim is for Lightbox to meaningfully contribute to the world of photography and art.

 The darkroom is capable of developing and printing black & white and colour 35mm, medium format, and 4x5 large format photographs.
 Current equipment includes:

 - two enlargers: a De Vere 203 with Ilford 500H Multigrade head (up to 6x9 medium format and 35mm); a De Vere 504 with Dichromat colour head (4x5 large format, medium format, 35mm);